 Due to its excellent character and level of friendliness, Labrador is ideal for family holidays.
 However, since they are extremely and harmful as puppies, they are difficult to teach at first, and their personality requires great attention, affection and, most importantly, exercises.
 Like other breeds of dogs, a Labrador puppy will need training to eliminate bad behavior such as digging, jumping and barking.
 Although these are common features with dogs at times, proper training will help them become an everyday problem.
 Training labs require a lot of patience and energy because of the level of exercise that they need, and you will find during walks that they are very sociable with other dogs, especially with other labradors, but while some dogs are happy to be independent, labradors need constant attention.

 The main problem that many owners can face with Labradors in the early stages is how destructive they can be!
 Most puppies will scare objects and rummage excessively, that is, they require several dog chewing and canine toys to help preserve their attention and help with teething.
 Since Labradors do not fully mature up to three years, it is important that you try and maintain discipline with him, even when he mastered basic obedience.
 Because of their hearty appetite, most Labrador puppies will want to feed up to four times a day in the first few months, calling for a suitable dog food to provide him with the vitamins and minerals that he needs.
 As he grows up, you will soon find that he eats more, but less often, but he will always be curious about what’s on your plate if you do not provide the necessary training about meal time.

 If you want the dog to be full of love, warmth, and vitality, the Labrador Retriever is the perfect dog for you.
 Ideal for both active families and families with young children, you can guarantee that your laboratory will remain faithful to its owner forever and will keep you on your feet!

-Many thanks to our fantastic sponsor, this awesome trauma therapy center!
+Many thanks to our fantastic sponsor, this awesome locksmith near me!